-Approaches to Nationwide Soil Monitoring across the UK
+Approaches to Soil Monitoring across the Four Nations

 As part of the Soil Health and Carbon Dynamics Topic Advisory Group (TAG), The Sustainable Soils Alliance in collaboration with the UK Centre for Hydrology and Ecology hosted a workshop in February 2024 to identify, map and evaluate readiness of soil-assessment-focussed research for policy delivery taking place across the UK.
 The objectives were to build greater understanding of the detail behind current and planned soil monitoring activities by UK government departments, and lay the groundwork for a roadmap towards harmonisation of frameworks, methods and protocols.